 - The 2nd cause of tooth sensitivity is related to your diet.
-The more acidic foods and drinks you consume, the more sensitivity and pain you may encounter.
+The more acidic foods and drinks you consume (see also how to eat sweets without harming your teeth), the more sensitivity and pain you may encounter.
 Produce such as lemons, limes, citrus of all kinds and juices containing acidic fruits should be consumed in moderation.
 Also, snacks that are sour, such as salt and vinegar chips or any sour candy and gum, could cause the same pain and sensitivity.

 - Some medications that dry out the mouth, plus chemo or radiation therapy could cause mouth pain and sensitivity all of a sudden.
 Make sure you discuss this with your dentist or hygienist so they can suggest products that help soothe your mouth.

 - Medical conditions such as diabetes, high blood pressure, HIV, people prone to canker sores, heart disease, liver failure, kidney failure, multiple sclerosis, autism, etc. could contribute to mouth pain and sensitivity.
 Again, make sure you let your dental professional know.

 What is safe to use to combat sensitivity and pain in the mouth and gums you ask?

 - Plant-based products that contain: organic coconut oil, tea tree oil, neem oil, chamomile extract.
 These ingredients safely and gently help get rid of teeth and gum pain.